-On January 9th this year, 16-year-old Rachel (top) left her school in Stoke Newington, London, at lunchtime and hanged herself in a nearby park.
+On January 9th this year, 16-year-old Rachel (top) left her school in Stoke Newington, London, at lunchtime and took her life in a nearby park.

 Rachel’s mother Sarah (left) wrote to me in May, to tell me that, five weeks before she died, Rachel had been prescribed Sertraline.
 Sarah was convinced that the medication was the key factor to her acting so finally and violently.

 In the course of corresponding with Sarah, I learned that, during the last year of her life, Rachel had been treated by City and Hackney CAMHS, where, at one time or another, she had been prescribed antidepressants Fluoxetine and Mirtazapine while she was just 15 years old.
 In March 2016, Rachel was also given Melatonin, which she continued to take until her death.
 Melatonin is usually prescribed for insomnia, and is linked to suicidal thoughts, particularly in girls and young women aged from 10 to 19 years.

 Rachel’s inquest was held on three separate days spread over 19 days between June 30th and July 18th.
 There were no reports in the local media.
 After its conclusion, Sarah decided that she would like Rachel’s story to be told.
 These are Sarah’s words: